aivizionz/PyramidMongoAPI/README.md

-We can also specify how many items to receive like (users?page=3&per_page=100) but, for technical reasons, many client side libraries/framework  misbehaves and can cause browser crashes (ex: AngularJS  with ie8 and  ie9)  hence not recommended.
+We can also specify how many items to receive like (users?page=3&per_page=100) but, for technical reasons, many client side libraries/framework  misbehaves and can cause browser crashes (ex: older browsers like ie8 and  ie9)  hence not recommended.
 It is good to stick with  default records of 10 or 20 per page.

 ### Coding Standards and Server Side (Backend) architecture: